 - Green infrastructure and trees: circa 1,350 tons of CO2 saved from the atmosphere.^{55, 56} - Housing: 56,440 m2 could potentially accomodate up to 10,300 people in Stockholm municipality.
-This could provide a potential positive contribution to economic growth by 4.2 B SEK.^{57, 58} Transforming area into green infrastructure Trees bind CO_2 as they grow.
-With one cubic meter of logs, trees will on average bind 1.3 tons of CO_2 from the atmosphere.59 Stockholm has a density of circa 0.02 trees per square meter.^{60, 61} An average oak62 has a volume of circa 1.38 m3 and an average scots pine63 has a volume of circa 0.65 m3.^{64, 65} This means that an oak will bind 1,790 kg of CO_2 when fully grown and a scots pine will bind 850 kg of CO_2 .
-This would imply that a total of circa 1,350 tons of CO_2 would be saved from the atmosphere if the reclaimed space were transformed into green infrastructure, assuming that it consists of 50% oak and 50% scots pine.
+This could provide a potential positive contribution to economic growth by 4.2 B SEK.^{57,58} Transforming area into green infrastructure Trees bind CO2 as they grow.
+With one cubic meter of logs, trees will on average bind 1.3 tons of CO2 from the atmosphere.59 Stockholm has a density of circa 0.02 trees per square meter.^{60, 61} An average oak62 has a volume of circa 1.38 m3 and an average scots pine63 has a volume of circa 0.65 m3.^{64, 65} This means that an oak will bind 1,790 kg of CO2 when fully grown and a scots pine will bind 850 kg of CO2.
+This would imply that a total of circa 1,350 tons of CO2 would be saved from the atmosphere if the reclaimed space were transformed into green infrastructure, assuming that it consists of 50% oak and 50% scots pine.
 Moreover, this would increase the tree density in Stockholm.
 Street view of today

-Note that we have used oak trees and scots pine trees when calculating CO2 emissions saved from the atmosphere as these are two of the most common trees in Stockholm municipality.69 Transforming area into housing Another option is to transform the reclaimed area into housing.
+Transforming area into housing Another option is to transform the reclaimed area into housing.
 With an average living space of 33 m2 per inhabitant66 and 6 stories high buildings67 in Stockholm municipality, the reclaimed area has a potential to accommodate up to 10,300 people.
 Based on an average yearly salary in Stockholm and the assumption that all are working age adults, this would provide a potential positive contribution to economic growth by circa 4.2 B SEK.68 If the reclaimed area is used for housing, offices, or stores, there is a further monetary contribution in terms of additional rentals and sales.
 This would have a meaningful impact on property developers and the city.
 Street view of tomorrow